EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 |  D   |      3       |      2      | 0.333 | 0.667 |     1      |
 |  E   |      5       |      2      |   0   |   1   |     1      |

+We observed exactly what we expect. `predict_proba` outputs the proportion of class 0 and class 1 at each leaf node according the their counts. `predict` outputs the prediction based on the class that is the majority at the leaf.